SoftwareAG/c8y-docs/content/concepts/realtime-bundle/implementation.md

 Persistent - This is the default mode.
 It will store data in the Cumulocity database as well as send the data to the real-time engine.
 After both is done, Cumulocity returns the result of the request.

-Transient - Only sends data to the real-time engine and immediately return asynchronously and not store it in Cumulocity's database.
+Transient - Will send data to the real-time engine and immediately return asynchronously and not store it in Cumulocity's database.
 This mode saves storage and processing costs and is useful for example when tracking devices in real time without requiring data to be stored.

 Quiescent - Behaves similar to the "persistent" mode with the exception that no real-time notifications will be sent.
 The "quiescent" processing mode is applicable only for measurements and events.